 READING, Pa., Nov.
-16, 2015 /PRNewswire/ -- In preparation for winter, Pennsylvania Electric Company (Penelec), a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.
+15, 2018 /PRNewswire/ -- Pennsylvania Electric Company (Penelec), a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is preparing for winter by conducting inspections and equipment maintenance on weather-sensitive equipment across its service area.

-Cold temperatures produce increased demand for electricity, and heavy snow and wind have the potential to cause damage to poles, wires and substations, requiring crews to make repairs in difficult conditions.
-Completing inspections and maintenance of equipment now can help to enhance system reliability when the snow begins to fly.
+Winter's cold temperatures can increase demand for electricity, and heavy snow and wind have the potential to cause damage to poles, wires and substations, requiring crews to make repairs in difficult conditions.
+Completing inspections and equipment maintenance now can help enhance system resiliency to keep power flowing to customers when the snow begins to fly.

 Helicopter patrols also are completing inspections on approximately 2,500 miles of FirstEnergy transmission lines located in the Penelec area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
 Any potential reliability issues identified during the inspection may then be addressed.

-In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Penelec tree contractors have trimmed more than 2,900 circuit miles of electric lines since January and expect to trim another 900 miles by year end.
+Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Penelec tree contractors are trimming along approximately 4,000 circuit miles of electric lines this year.

 SOURCE FirstEnergy Corp.